Syed Zainol Anwar Jamalullail

-Syed Zainol Anwar ibni Syed Putra Jamalullail (born 1952), better known as Syed Anwar Jamalullail is a Malaysian businessman and member of Perlis Royal Family.
-He is the younger brother of the current Raja of Perlis, Tuanku Syed Sirajuddin.
+Syed Zainol Anwar ibni Syed Putra Jamalullail (born 23 February 1952), better known as Syed Anwar Jamalullail is a Malaysian corporate figure and member of Perlis royal family.
+He is a younger brother of the current Raja of Perlis, Tuanku Syed Sirajuddin and the brother-in-law of the current Sultan of Selangor, Sultan Sharafuddin Idris Shah Al-Haj.

 Early life and education

-Syed Zainol Anwar was born in 1952.
-He is the younger son of the third Yang di-Pertuan Agong (King) of Malaysia and the sixth Raja of Perlis, Tuanku Syed Putra and Raja Perempuan Budriah.
+Syed Zainol Anwar was born on 23 February 1952.
+He is the youngest son of the third Yang di-Pertuan Agong (King) of Malaysia and the sixth Raja of Perlis, Tuanku Syed Putra by his first wife, Raja Perempuan Budriah.

 He holds a Bachelor of Arts degree in Accounting from Macquarie University in Sydney, Australia.
 He is a qualified Chartered Accountant, having qualified in 1974.
 He is also a Chartered Accountant, a Certified Practising Accountant (Australia) and a member of the Malaysian Institute of Accountants.

 Career

-He began his career with Malaysian Airlines System Berhad in 1975 as a Financial Accountant, before moving on to hold executive senior positions in various companies.
+He began his career with Malaysia Airlines in 1975 as a Financial Accountant, before moving on to hold executive senior positions in various companies.
 His last position was as the Group Managing Director of Amanah Capital Partners Berhad.

-He was formerly the Chairman of the Lembaga Tabung Haji Investment Panel, Cahaya Mata Sarawak Berhad, Malaysian Airport Holdings Berhad, Media Prima Berhad, Malaysian Resources Corporation Berhad, DRB-Hicom Berhad, Malakoff Corporation Berhad, EON Bank Berhad, Uni Asia Life Assurance Berhad, Uni Asia General Insurance Berhad, Radicare (M) Sdn Bhd and Realmild (M) Sdn Bhd.
+He was formerly the Chairman of the Lembaga Tabung Haji Investment Panel, Cahaya Mata Sarawak Berhad, Malaysian Airport Holdings Berhad, Media Prima Berhad, Malaysian Resources Corporation Berhad, DRB-Hicom Berhad, Malakoff Corporation Berhad, EON Bank Berhad, Uni Asia Life Assurance Berhad, Uni Asia General Insurance Berhad, Radicare (M) Sdn Bhd, Realmild (M) Sdn Bhd and Nestle (Malaysia) Berhad.
 He was also an Independent Director of Maxis Communications Berhad and Bangkok Bank Berhad, and the Group Managing Director of Amanah Capital Partners Berhad.

-Currently, he is the Chairman of SP Setia Berhad, Nestle (Malaysia) Berhad, Kenanga Investment Bank Berhad and Lembaga Zakat Selangor.
+Currently, he is the Chairman of SP Setia Berhad, Kenanga Investment Bank Berhad and Lembaga Zakat Selangor.
 He is also the Chancellor of SEGi University.

 Personal life

-On the 5th April 1979, he married Tengku Puteri Nor Zehan, the youngest sister of the current Sultan of Selangor, Sultan Sharafuddin Idris Shah.
-They have three children: Syed Haizam Hishamuddin Putra, Syed Jufri Ziauddin Putra and Sharifa Eliza Cornelia Putri.
+On 7 April 1979, he married Tengku Puteri Nor Zehan, the youngest sister of the current Sultan of Selangor, Sultan Sharafuddin Idris Shah.
+They have three children: Syed Haizam Hishamuddin Putra, Syed Jufri Ziauddin Putra and Sharifah Eliza Cornelia Putri.